Ekaterina-Vititneva/ctrl-fpp/README.md

 # Ctrl+F++

-> Search smarter, not harder — an AI-enhanced "Ctrl+F" for complex documents.
+> An AI-enhanced "Ctrl+F" for complex documents.

 **Ctrl+F++** is a lightweight full-stack GenAI app that lets users upload documents (like PDFs), embed them, and ask complex questions — powered by a local or cloud-based LLM.